nourElbassuny/LibraryManagementSystem/README.md

 -   `schema.sql`: Contains the SQL scripts to create all necessary tables and define relationships.
 -   `data.sql`: Includes sample data to populate the tables, making it easy to test the application immediately after setup.
 This includes sample books, members, and users with different roles.

----

-## 🧪 Postman Collection

-A Postman collection is included in the project repository.
-It provides pre-configured requests to test all API endpoints, including authentication, CRUD operations, and borrowing/return flows.
-This makes it simple to verify the functionality of the system.